FirebirdSQL/jaybird/devdoc/jdp/jdp-2019-05-database-metadata-implementation.md

-Result-set-producing metadata methods should be moved to separate implementation classes, and be accessed through a static factory method (passing in the `FBDatabaseMetaData` object, the `FBConnection`, or possibly a new database metadata companion object specific for metadata queries).
+Result-set-producing metadata methods should be moved to separate implementation classes, and be accessed through a static factory method (passing in the `FBDatabaseMetaData` object, the `FBConnection`, or possibly a new database metadata mediator object specific for metadata queries).

 The static factory method is only responsible for returning the right metadata object.
 The metadata object provides a method that matches the signature of the